Draycot Cerne

-Draycot Cerne (Draycott) is a small village and former civil parish in Wiltshire, England, about 3 mi north of Chippenham.
+Draycot Cerne (Draycott) is a small village and former civil parish, now in the parish of Sutton Benger, in Wiltshire, England, about 3 mi north of Chippenham.

 History

 The parish was referred to as Draicote (Medieval Latin) in the ancient Domesday hundred of Startley when Geoffrey de Venoix ("the Marshal") was lord and tenant-in-chief in 1086.
 The morpheme dray is common in England's place names, yet unused elsewhere in the English language, so is considered an ancient Celtic word.
 By the 14th century, the old village was known as Draycot Cerne, in part to differentiate it from similarly named villages in other areas of England.
 The suffix Cerne is the French surname of the lords of the manor.

 The ancient parish of Draycot Cerne comprised three manors: Draycot Cerne, Knabwell (or Nables) and a detached part to the southeast at Avon, near Kellaways.
 The old village of Draycot Cerne (also known in the 19th century as Lower Draycot), close to the church and Draycot House, was removed by Henry Wellesley, 1st Earl Cowley after 1865 and Upper Draycot was renamed Draycot Cerne.
 All of the cottages and farms of Draycot Cerne were within the Draycot Estate, belonging to Draycot House.

-The parish of Draycot Cerne, together with Seagry parish to its north, was added to Sutton Benger civil parish in 1934.
+In 1931 the civil parish had a population of 113.
+The parish of Draycot Cerne, together with Seagry parish to its north, was added to Sutton Benger civil parish on 1 April 1934.
 In 1971 all land north of the newly built M4 motorway, including part of the former Draycot parish, was transferred to a recreated Seagry parish.